We all want the best equipment, but don’t want to pay too much for it.

 The cave and wreck set is a Sherwood scuba Magnum II set.
 It’s a simpler set than the Mares and doesn’t have an adjustable first stage, but it’s so solid build I haven’t had to adjust it once in the 10 years I have it now.
 This is real American quality.

 When we go for a night dive we need a diving light, but it’s also very useful for cave and wreck diving or diving in murky waters.
 Some people prefer a lightweight LED light.
-I don’t.
+In my own country I don’t.
+For travelling I do.

-The LED lights have a very uneven light spectrum.
+Most LED lights have a very uneven light spectrum.
 I prefer a light spectrum as near to sunlight as possible.
-So my choice is always a good halogen light.
+So my choice, when possible, is a good halogen light.
 Halogen lights take lots of watts, so a good big battery pack is needed when you want to use it for more than a half an hour per day.

 My Metalsub light has never let me down so far, but although I also always take my backup light with me.
 Even when I’m not planning to go cave or wreck diving, sometimes I come in a situation where a diving light is handy, to see in small caves or under overhanging things, so this light is always in my pocket.